Saul Landau: Career

 In the early 1960s, he was a member of the San Francisco Mime Troupe and wrote the play "The Minstrel Show."
 At that time he was also working as a film distributor.

-Landau donated his Latin American-related films and papers to the University of California, Riverside Libraries in 2005.

 Death

 Landau died after battling bladder cancer for two years on September 9, 2013, at his home in Alameda, California.
 He was 77.

 Films

 Landau's films are distributed by Round World Productions.
 His 1968 film "Fidel" is distributed by Microcinema.